Creating and Opening Forms

 Create a GUI form or open it in the GUI Designer.

 On the Main menu, choose File Templates dialog displays the source code of the form.
-The extension of the new template is.
+The extension of the new template is .form.
 The

 Specify the template name, and click OK.